Last Updated on May 11, 2021 by Kari

 If you don’t read anything else in this review, I want you to know that Superbrain is a really awesome quest that will benefit you, your friends, your mother, your kids, and everyone else in your life who has a brain.

-The subject, brain health and brain strength, applies to everyone.
+The subjects, brain health and brain strength, will apply to everyone.
 We all want to keep our brain healthy and have an easy time doing things like remembering or focusing.

 So, if you are wondering if this quest is for you, and you already know the quest interests you, then I can confidently say that it is for you.
 You will benefit from it because it will help your brain’s health or power in some way if you use what you learn inside the quest.

 The Second Most Important Point In This Superbrain Quest Review

 Not everyone wants to improve their brain health or brain strength.

 I realized that when I was trying to teach my parents one of the techniques in the quest.
 My dad completely left the room and pretended he had to do something else.
 My mom tried her best to show interest, but it was obvious she didn’t care, and she quickly moved on to another subject so she didn’t have to talk about it anymore.

 Jim Kwik always ends the day with tasks that you need to do, and many days require you to teach what you’ve learned to someone else.

 By teaching someone else, you remember the technique better, so it’s encouraged in the Superbrain quest.
 In fact, I would say it’s one of the key ways to make the most out of this quest.
 When you teach, you remember more.
 And, sometimes you will realize you don’t remember as much as you thought as you try to explain something Jim taught, which will help you identify where you need to practice more.

 You can teach the techniques to people you love, or you can teach it to people in your life who have a poor memory and could really benefit from techniques like Jim teaches.